 Pick up packs stashed by a boulder protecting a dripping spring.
 Down the drainage.
 Meet up with Ely - she's mad.
-We've been up there an hour. pumpkin!
+We've been up there an hour.
+Shit!
 Time flys.

 Try to get back to the main trail.
 Sea of sagebrush higher than my head.
 Cottonwoods and junipers.
 All grabbing.
 Snatching.
 Smacking.
 Blocking.
 Can't find the pumpkin trail.
 Ely's really pissed.
 We put on a scene.
 I'm embarrassed.
 Goddamnit, where's the trail?
 Swearing a blue streak.
 We all get separated.
 "Got a good lead?"
 "No." Damnit.
 Find the main arroyo.
 I'm tempted to jump down.
 Ely doesn't like that idea either. pumpkin.
 Pathfinder calling out.
 Found the trail - no surprise.
 Bushwack some more.
 All cut up.
 Finally we get to her.
 We went in happy and full of energy.
 Now we're tired and pissed.
 Ely's not even talking to me except to chide me for going in the first place.
 For taking so long.